AMICAS-22-27/New-Patient-Simulator/README.md

 This repository contains the AMICAS Simulator, a flexible simulation environment for exploring patient databases, surface response models, disturbance profiles, and more.
-The simulator allows users to adjust key parameters and settings, making it adaptable to a range of simulation needs.
+The simulator allows users to adjust key parameters and settings, making it adaptable to various simulation needs.

 Getting Started: